 This means that you can style your content in much the same way you can with a word processor like MS Word, using text enhancements such as bold, italics, bullet points, hyperlinks and different font sizes.
 These editors then reproduce those styles in your product details page so that they look just like the way you edited them.

 Text styling not only gives your product pages a more polished appearance, but also helps to bring your product descriptions to life.

 Our powerful administration system follows a familiar, intuitive interface that makes adding, editing and removing products effortless and simple.

 Tasks such as adding a product to a category or removing an item from display are as simple as a click of a button.
 And every one of our systems offers you a rich-text editor so you can create eye-catching and professional product descriptions that can really make your products stand out.

 Whether you want a few simple styling tools, such as bold and italic text, or a fully featured text editor, simply choose the level of functionality you require.

-When you remove an item from your catalogue using Rapid Web’s administrator control panel you don’t actually delete it from your product database.
+When you remove an item from your catalogue using Rapid Web Services’s administrator control panel you don’t actually delete it from your product database.